 The appetite for Roncesvalles Village residences is high, especially for original Victorians, so nearly 100 buyers booked private showings or attended the open house for this 2-1/2-storey house near Sorauren Park.

 This two-bedroom-plus-den suite was largely courted by buyers downsizing from homes in Rosedale, Summerhill and the Annex.

-When a “Coming Soon” sign popped up on the lawn of this renovated three-storey house, house hunters moved fast.
-One of the first ten visitors through the door made a $302,000-over-asking bid to secure the property.
+When a “Coming Soon” popped up on the lawn of this three-storey house. one of the first visitors made a $302,000 over-asking bid to secure it.